RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 manual](https:git-csm.com/docs/user-manual.html) contains all the equivalent command line options.
 There is `man git` as well and each command has its own help page accessible with `git pull --help`, `git checkout --help` (generally its `git <command> --help`).
 There are also a number of additional resources in the Links section below.

+### How do I create .txt files on my windows or mac operating system?

+#### Windows
+1. Open file explorer
+2. Navigate to the folder you would like to create your .txt file
+3. Ensure file extension is visible.
+On the toolbar at the top, select **view** > **show** > **file name extensions**.
+If there is already a tick next to it, then this step is already done.
+4. Right click, select new, find **text document** on the list and select.
+5. Name the file including giving it the file extension '.txt' .
+This file can be turned into a python file by simply adding the .py file extension.

+#### Mac
+1. Open Finder
+2. Navigate to the folder you would like to create your .txt file
+3. Ensure file extension is visible.
+Go to **Finder** > **Settings** > **Advanced** > select **Show all filename extensions**.
+4. Right click, select new, find **text document** on the list and select.
+5. Name the file including giving it the file extension '.txt' .
+This file can be turned into a python file by simply adding the .py file extension.